Examples of the ways we are stimulating innovation across the highways sector

 Following a desktop study, a low-cost alternative solution of installing electro-luminescent markings has been identified.
 The solution will indicate the presence of the hazard and guide cyclists away from the overhang, and provide more visibility for its users.

 - a low capital and low operating cost solution at this location which can then be used to inform other cycling designs at other locations

 - a zero-carbon footprint, zero ecological impact, zero light pollution compared with the traditional lighting proposal

 Should the solution perform well, then there is opportunity to use it for other applications to improve safety, particularly maintenance access and to prevent slips trips and falls for alighted pedestrians and road workers when on foot.

 This project was delivered through the Cycling, Safety and Integration Fund as part of the Roads Investment Strategy.

 Collaborative development into application of remote sensing technologies – Trail hyperspectral (Plus LiDAR and photography) remote sensors on an aerial survey to inventory and potentially monitor the condition/change of various rail and road network assets over time.

 Background: Advances in remote sensing technologies provide opportunities to improve how assets such as the road and rail networks can be managed.
-Highways England and Network Rail are working together to investigate what advantages there are for using hyperspectral imaging in combination with LiDAR and aerial imagery on the road and rail networks.
+National Highways and Network Rail are working together to investigate what advantages there are for using hyperspectral imaging in combination with LiDAR and aerial imagery on the road and rail networks.